ShaunCurtis/CEC.Blazor.Examples/Articles/Hydra Discussion Article.md

 }
 ```

-You don't need to stick to `app`.
+You don't need to stick with `app`.
 This declaration defines a different class to `App`.
 It basically says render the component of `TComponent` in the HTML tag with `id` of `app`.
 Don't be misled by `RootComponents` and `Add`.
 Declare one.
 You can declare more than one, but they must all be present on the rendered page, so it's fairly pointless: Layouts achieve the same result with far more flexibility.

-The key section to multi SPA hosting is specifying a unique `StaticWebAssetBasePath` in the project definition file.
+The key to multi SPA hosting is specifying a unique `StaticWebAssetBasePath` in the project definition file.

 ```xml
   <PropertyGroup>